 IgniteConfiguration cfg = new IgniteConfiguration(); cfg.setPeerClassLoadingEnabled(true); // Start Ignite node.
 Ignite ignite = Ignition.start(cfg);

-- Ignite will check if class is available on local classpath (i.e. if it was loaded at system startup), and if it was, it will be returned.
+- Ignite will check if the class is available on local classpath (i.e. if it was loaded at system initialization), and if it was, it will be returned.
 No class loading from a peer node will take place in this case.

-- If class is not locally available, then a request will be sent to the originating node to provide class definition.
+- If the class is not locally available, then a request will be sent to the originating node to provide class definition.
 Originating node will send class byte-code definition and the class will be loaded on the worker node.
-This happens only once per class - once class definition is loaded on a node, it will never have to be loaded again.
+This happens only once per class.
+Once the class definition is loaded on a node, it will never have to be loaded again.

 3rd Party Libraries